Andrei Chikatilo: Confession

 "There were instances when I learned about the way people were planning to go, watched then, and killed them along the way [...]
 I noticed that a girl of 12 or 13 was coming behind me, carrying some kind of bag in her hand.
 I slowed down and let her catch up to me.
 We walked together beside the woods.
 I started talking to her, about whatever I thought might interest her.
 I remember she said she was going home from the store [...]
 I pushed her off the road and grabbed her by the waist and dragged her into the woods.
 I pushed her onto the ground, tore off her clothing and lay on her.
 At the same time, I was stabbing her, imitating sex.
 From that, I ejaculated [...]
 I threw her clothes and bag away somewhere, but I don't remember where."

 — —Andrei Chikatilo confessing to the 1982 murder of 13-year-old Lyubov Biryuk.

 In describing his victims, Chikatilo falsely referred to them as "déclassé elements" whom he would lure to secluded areas before killing.
 In many instances, particularly (though not exclusively) with his male victims, Chikatilo stated he would bind the victims' hands behind their backs with a length of rope before he would proceed to kill them.
 He would typically inflict a multitude of knife wounds upon the victim; initially inflicting shallow knife wounds to the chest area before inflicting deeper stab and slash wounds—usually thirty to fifty in total—before proceeding to eviscerate the victim as he writhed atop his or her body until he achieved orgasm.
 Chikatilo had, he stated, become adept at avoiding the spurts of blood from his victims' bodies as he inflicted the knife wounds and eviscerations upon them, and would regularly sit or squat beside his victims until their hearts had stopped beating, adding that the victims' "cries, the blood and the agony gave me relaxation and a certain pleasure."

 When questioned as to why most of his later victims' eyes had been stabbed or slashed, but not enucleated as his earlier victims' eyes had been, Chikatilo stated that he had initially believed in an old Russian superstition that the image of a murderer is left imprinted upon the eyes of the victim.
-However, he stated, in "later years", he had become convinced this was simply an old wives' tale and he had ceased to gouge out the eyes of his victims.
+However, in "later years", he had become convinced this was simply an old wives' tale and he had ceased to gouge out the eyes of his victims.